GrottoPress/shield/docs/08-PASSWORD-RESET.md

    end
    ```

-   `Shield::ShowPasswordReset` is just a pass-through to avoid leaking password reset tokens to third parties, via the HTTP referer header.
+   `Shield::PasswordResets::Show` is just a pass-through to avoid leaking password reset tokens to third parties, via the HTTP referer header.

    It sets the id and token, retrieved from params, in session, and redirects to the route responsible for actual verification.